dmaisano/CIS-277/CS-288/homework-07/README.md

 # running the project

 bash ./xhtml-convert.sh

-python3 csv.py xhtml/fileName.xhtml
 ```

-> after running the python script, the csv file will be located in the created ./csv-data directory
+> after running the python script, the csv file(s) will be located in the created ./csv-data directory